jdiego-1805/Regex/Regex.md

 ### Grouping Constructs

-The groups that are used in the html tag are (`[a-z]`) that is used to match a character from within a specified range.
+The groups that are used in the html tag are `(...)` that is used to capture groups in the enclosed pattern.

 ### Bracket Expressions

+The (`[a-z]`) bracket expressions matches any lowercase letter between the specified element, in this case a-z.

 ### Character Classes